Going forward, there are – and will continue to be – three primary drivers of global physical gold (and silver) demand.

-Inflation: For a number of years, an inflation vs. deflation debate has raged.
+Inflation: For several years, an inflation vs. deflation debate has raged.
 Deflationary analysts believe that the coming massive debt repudiation, at some point inevitably taking place as the misguided, unpaid-for-spending is unwound, will take asset prices – including precious metals – down with it.

 Fed policymakers will print, literally and digitally, "as much as it takes" to keep this from happening.

 They want and need inflation to keep their game going as long as possible.
 Not to mention that the government's massive deficits get paid off in worthless money.
 Politicians can continue spending paper promises, get re-elected, and reward their political allies.